Hello and welcome to the podcast of Lotus Eaters episode 1236.

 But they came out again.

-It was a hard right.
+It was hard right now.

-So it's like, it's a far left thing.
+So it's like, it's a far-left thing.

 After a women's football match, that's the one time.